priyanshu4999/StudyManagementSystem/README.md

 ---

-# ✅ Requirements Checklist (From PDF + What I Implemented)
+# ✅ Requirements Checklist

-Below is the full checklist with ✔ indicating what *my project actually covers*.
+Below is the full checklist with ✔ indicating what is actually covered.

 ### **Core Java + OOP (Required)**
 - ✔ Encapsulation